 You may be eligible for assistance from charitable organizations, your insurance, or FEMA.
-FEMA may provide lodging expense reimbursement for hotels, motels, or other short-term lodging while an applicant is displaced from his or her primary residence.
+FEMA may provide lodging expense reimbursement for hotels, motels, or other short-term lodging while an applicant is displaced from his or her primary residence as the result of an ordered evacuation.
 You should save your receipts and document your expenses in case you are able to file for reimbursement.
-(The same disaster assistance process described above will apply to determine your eligibility relative to FEMA's potential reimbursement.)
+(The same disaster assistance process described above for FEMA's TSA Program and FEMA's IHP program will apply to determine your eligibility for potential FEMA reimbursement of displacement costs.)